 Energy level: Low

-You probably know the Basset Hound from its long ears and sad-looking eyes.
+You probably know the bassett hound from its long ears and sad-looking eyes.
 At home, this is a mild-mannered breed who will lounge around for hours on end but expect a different animal when you go outside.

 Bassets are also serious shedders, so look elsewhere if you hate the idea of sweeping up dog hairs.
 However, this problem can be kept under control with regular brushing.